-This hymn is in the public domain.
-You may freely use this score for p nal worship.
-If you reproduce the score, please credit Hymnary.org as the source.
 Let not those who seek You be confounded because of me...
 Psalm 69:6b

-David spends most of his writing in today's Psalms bemoaning his circumstances.
-He complains to God about the unfairness of life, and asks God to come to his aid and bring destruction and judgment on his enemies.
+David spends most of today's Psalm reading bemoaning his circumstances.
+He complains to God about the unfairness of life, and asks God come to his aid and bring destruction and judgment on his enemies.
 He is totally focused on His circumstances and crying out to God for relief.

-But suddenly, in the midst of his bewailing, he tells the Lord "Let not those who seek You be confounded because of me" (Psalm 69:6b).
-He moves from being consumed about his own situation to being concerned about how his behavior might be affecting God's reputation.
+But suddenly, in the midst of his bewailing, he asks the Lord "Let not those who seek You be confounded because of me" (Psalm 69:6b).
+He moves from being consumed about his own reputation to being concerned about how his behavior might be affecting God's reputation.
 He willingly admits that He is not perfect, writing "O God, You know my foolishness; and my sins are not hidden from You" (Psalms 69:5).